 1. Mind the gap

 Jeans that hug your legs and booty but feel loose around the waist, are the number one fit issue.
 Paying attention to fabric content can help.
 “Look for stretch in denim that conforms to your body’s curves,” says Alex Gray, Gap VP, Denim Design.
-The retailer’s new 360 Stretch line features bi-stretch fabric designed to go with the flow of your silhouette while offering an old-school denim finish.
 Choosing the right cut of jeans is another fix.
 “To avoid the dreaded waist gap, I recommend going with a high-rise style,” says Paige Adams-Geller, Co-Founder and Creative Director of PAIGE.
 “If all else fails, belts are the perfect solution.
 I also love tying a scarf around the waist and letting it hang down for a rock and roll vibe or tying it in a bow for a feminine touch.”

 Have you been a victim of slacker jeans?
 You know, the ones that fit like a dream when you bought them a few months ago, but got lazy along the way and now sag around the backside and knees?
 You’re not alone!
 One remedy is label reading, and approaching stretch in a fabric as you would sugar in coffee: only a dash is needed.
 Higher amounts can compromise a long-lasting snug fit.
 And, while jeans made of 100% cotton have made a major style comeback (thank you, Re/Done) they too can shape shift.
 “Just remember, denim softens over time and wear, so it won’t always be as stiff as the first time you put it on,” says Gray.
 How you care for jeans plays a role here, too.
 Minimal washing is ideal as is choosing line drying over a hot dryer cycle, which can break down fibers and reduce their ability to bounce back.